 Paralegals are law firm or legal department employees who work on cases with lawyers.
 They handle different activities, usually administrative or clerical, such as organizing and maintaining files, updating records, and managing correspondences, among others.
 Paralegals also handle different activities directly related to active cases being worked on by lawyers in the firm or department.
 They assist lawyers on cases by preparing materials needed for trials, conducting legal research, verifying trial facts, helping during interviews, getting statements from those involved in the case, and creating presentation materials.
 Paralegals should have knowledge of laws and should be familiar with landmark cases.

-As far as similarities go, this is where it ends because an executive legal assistant responsibility requires skills such as "expense reports," "real estate," "calendar management," and "administrative tasks."
+While similarities exist, there are also some differences between executive legal assistants and paralegal.
+For instance, executive legal assistant responsibilities require skills such as "expense reports," "real estate," "calendar management," and "administrative tasks."
 Whereas a paralegal is skilled in "discovery responses," "affidavits," "real estate closings," and "litigation support."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A Contractor-Paralegal works for a law firm or corporate legal department for a specified amount of time, or for a specified task.
 They can be specialized in the entertainment industry or in providing services to healthcare companies and insurance providers.

-But both careers also use different skills, according to real executive legal assistant resumes.
-While executive legal assistant responsibilities can utilize skills like "expense reports," "calendar management," "administrative tasks," and "word processing," some contractor-paralegals use skills like "discovery responses," "in-house counsel," "contract database," and "contract review."
+Each career also uses different skills, according to real executive legal assistant resumes.
+While executive legal assistant responsibilities can utilize skills like "expense reports," "calendar management," "administrative tasks," and "word processing," contractor-paralegals use skills like "discovery responses," "in-house counsel," "contract database," and "contract review."

 A litigation paralegal is a specialist who is responsible for assisting attorneys throughout the trial process.
 On the plaintiff side, litigation paralegals conduct initial client interviews and legal research for case preparations.
 They assist with the preliminary examinations of witnesses and jury selection in the courtroom.
 Litigation paralegals often assist attorneys with case settlements and help identify issues for appeals.
 They must also possess excellent skills in verbal and written communication and should have great attention in detail.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an executive legal assistant is likely to be skilled in "expense reports," "calendar management," "administrative tasks," and "word processing," while a typical litigation paralegal is skilled in "discovery responses," "mediation," "excellent organizational," and "affidavits."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an executive legal assistant is likely to be skilled in "expense reports," "calendar management," "administrative tasks," and "word processing," while a typical litigation paralegal is skilled in "discovery responses," "mediation," "excellent organizational," and "affidavits."

 A Corporate Paralegal helps attorneys gather information and materials in preparation for different kinds of cases, hearings, or meetings.
 They also work in the legal departments of large corporations and for government agencies.